When fall gives you leaves, make mulch. Photo by Welcomia/Freepik

 Appreciation is expressed to the Michigan Turfgrass Foundation for financial support of this project.

-Thomas Nikolai is a research assistant in the Department of Crop and Soil Sciences at Michigan State University.
+Thomas Nikolai is a research assistant in the Department of Crop and Soil Sciences at Michigan State University in East Lansing, Mich.
 Paul Rieke is a professor in the department.